 Now, this work is complete.
 As thanks to my teachers and to pay their kindness forward, I have opened Lambda Zen Temple to the public for daily practice.
 From the deepest heart I bow and thank all my teachers, free from east and west.

 Monika Bieri has a university degree in psychology and an additional degree as an art therapist.
 In her studio (malatelier-glarus.ch) she offers art therapy as well as painting according to Arno Stern.

-Since 2013 she is living in Zen dojos, respectively at Lambda Zen Temple.
-Subsequently, she is co-leading daily meditation and the monthly retreats.
+Since 2013 she has been living in Zen dojos, respectively, at Lambda Zen Temple.
+Subsequently, she is co-leading daily meditation and monthly retreats.